-There is a common joke is it a gaffe is when a politician accidentally speaks the truth.
+There is a common joke that it is a "gaffe" when a politician accidentally speaks the truth.
 I believe it was a gaffe from Senator Lindsey Graham uttered the following words: “America is not a race.
 America is an idea.”
 I fully embrace this notion.

 What is America?
 Not where is it, why is it, but WHAT is it as an idea?
 I contend it is this: